Over 100 Years of Helping Detroit

 The Auxiliary was formed and began sponsoring many special projects and luncheons.
 Their annual Christmas project made it possible for all program clients, transients, and neighborhood women and children to receive something for Christmas.
 The auxiliary also held a Ladies’ Day Bible Study and provided counseling for neighborhood women.

-On January 30, 1963, the Mission moved into its present location at 3535 Third Avenue, in the heart of the Cass Corridor.
+On January 30, 1963, the Mission moved into its present location at 3535 Third Street, in the heart of the Cass Corridor.
 This gave a facelift to a very run-down neighborhood.

 Lakeview Farms (later to become Wildwood Ranch) was purchased.
 The farm of 240 acres of woods, streams, lakes and fields is located in Howell, Michigan.
 The property was initially used for rehabilitative therapy for men in the Mission’s programs.